These Cinnamon Drop Biscuits with Eggnog Glaze are a melt-in-your-mouth, Christmas morning-worthy breakfast! Ok, you can have them at any time really!

 In a medium bowl, whisk together the flour, baking powder, baking soda, sugar, and salt.

-Add the melted butter to the buttermilk, stirring to combine until small clumps form into the mixture.
+Add the melted butter to the buttermilk and let stand for 2 minutes.
+Stir to combine until small clumps form into the mixture.

 Add the clumped buttermilk mixture to the flour mixture.
 Use a rubber spatula to lightly fold the ingredients together until just combined.
 Be careful not to overmix.